marcoalopez/marcoalopez.github.io/personal_website.md

 https://www.angryreviewer.com/: Free academic style corrector for modern scientific writing by Roman Anufriev.

 https://colorbrewer2.org/: This color mapping tool produces color-blind-compliant color maps and warns users if their chosen colors will print correctly.
-Brewer color maps are already included in the Python ecosystem.
+Brewer color maps are already included in the Python scientific ecosystem.
 For MATLAB, you can download them [here](https://es.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps).
 As a complement, there is also https://www.fabiocrameri.ch/colourmaps/ by Fabio Crameri, that provides a comprehensive set of color maps to represent data without visual distortion.

 https://squoosh.app/: This is a tool that reduces image file size while maintaining high quality.
 It's very handy for making light websites that use images.